lineality/invert_colors_minimal_chrome_extension/README.md

 to literally any other extension which is doing who-knows-what with expected-to-be-terrible side effects.

 ### 2. Active Tab
-2. [active tab] Active-tab IS technically a permission, which allows the browser to know to act on the tab you are on.
+2. [active tab] Active-tab IS more specifically a catagory of requested "permission," which allows the browser to know to act on the tab you are on.
 Perhaps in other uses this allows the extension to track active tabs and that is why it is considered a 'dangerous permission.'
-Maybe this is useful but I loath 'requesting' any permission that is not absolutely needed, and the code is not as clean as the super-simple version, and (if ironically) it can NOT be set to always convert the same websites (so it lets advertisers track you but you can't track your own needs?
+Maybe this 'active-tab' is useful but I loath 'requesting' any permission that is not absolutely needed, and the code is not as clean as the super-simple version, and (if ironically) it can NOT be set to always convert the same websites (so it lets advertisers track you but you can't track your own needs?
 Great technology.)